 The recommendations of the Embassy of Vietnam in India include the following contents:

-1. Regularly follow the news updates of India on reputable local media.
-Do not go to conflict areas, areas where security is not guaranteed, especially the Jammu and Kashmir region where fighting is taking place between India and Pakistan.
+1. Regularly follow updates on Indian news on reputable local media.
+Do not go to conflict areas or unsafe areas, especially the Jammu and Kashmir region where fighting is taking place between India and Pakistan.

-2. Vietnamese citizens in the area must strictly comply with regulations and instructions on security and safety measures of local authorities; proactively take necessary security and safety measures for themselves and their relatives.
+2. Vietnamese citizens in the area must strictly comply with regulations and instructions on security measures of local authorities; proactively take necessary security and safety measures for themselves and their relatives.

 3. Regularly keep in contact with the Embassy, in case of emergency, need support and need to know information about citizen protection plans.